A rigidity theorem for asymptotically flat static manifolds and its applications: Introduction

 The next application of these theorems is to photon surfaces, a notion originally introduced by Claudel et. al in \cite{geometry_photon_surfaces} and later given a geometric definition in \cite{photon_sphere_uniqueness}.

 \begin{definition} Let $(L^{n+1},\overline{g})$ be a Lorentzian manifold.
-An embedded hypersurface $P^{n} \subset L^{n+1}$ is a \textbf{photon surface} if it is timelike and totally umbilical in $(L^{n+1},\overline{g})$. \end{definition} The above definition is equivalent to $P^{n}$ being null totally geodesic in $(L^{n+1}, \overline{g})$, which means that $P^{n}$ traps all null geodesics initially tangent to it.
-For example, in $3+1$-dimensions, photons orbit around the Schwarzschild black hole at a fixed distance $r=3m$ from its center.
+An embedded hypersurface $P^{n} \subset L^{n+1}$ is a \textbf{photon surface} if it is timelike and totally umbilical in $(L^{n+1},\overline{g})$. \end{definition} The above definition is equivalent to $P^{n}$ being null totally geodesic in $(L^{n+1}, \overline{g})$, meaning that $P^{n}$ traps all null geodesics initially tangent to it-- c.f. \cite{umbilic} and \cite{photon_sphere_uniqueness}.
+For example, photons in the $n+1$-dimensional, $m>0$ Schwarzschild spacetime orbit at a fixed radius $r=(nm)^{\frac{1}{n-2}}$ outside the black hole.
 Therefore, the surface